Hytex-Solutions/Legal/README.md

-# Legal
+# Legal Information / Docs
-Legal Information / Docs
+Here you can find Legal Information / Docs of "Hytex Solutions Limited" (LLC)